MooersLab/pymolsnips/README.md

 It is a mature project with occasional updates.
 There is a large library of plugins available.

 The 2007 book *TextMate Power Editing for the Mac* by Edward Gray and the 2012 book *TextMate How-To* by Chris Mears provide supplemental reading to the on-line documentation.

 *TextMate* was a pioneer application in the development of snippet libraries.
-*TextMate's* approach to snippets has served as a role model for other editors.
+*TextMate's* approach to snippets has served as a role model for other text editors.
-*TextMate* snippets can be ported to *Sublime Text 3*.
+*TextMate* snippets can be ported to *Sublime Text 3* and *PyCharm*.
 Chapter 6 in the book by Gray provides a good overview of the features of snippets in *Textmate*.

 <details>